Field ReferenceInventory

 Location

 Where the lot physically lives.
-Move it via /inventory/transfers.
+Move it via the Transfers page.

 Lot status